c3lang/c3-web/docs/language-overview/types.md

 ### The `any` type

-C3 contains a built-in variant type, which is essentially struct containing a `typeid` plus a `void*` pointer to a value.
+C3 contains a built-in variant type, which is essentially a struct containing a `typeid` plus a `void*` pointer to a value.
 While it is possible to cast the `any` pointer to any pointer type, it is recommended to use the `anycast` macro or checking the type explicitly first.
 With the `anycast` macro, the return will be an optional, which is empty if there is a mismatch.